primedata-ai/docs/docs/events-dynamics.md

 There are two type of events, **behavioral events** and **system events**.

-**Behavioral events** are behaviors initiated from a person, it represent actions that users took from real world.
+**Behavioral events** are behaviors initiated from a person, it represents actions that users took from real world.

 **Built-in** events are events that have predefined behaviors by the system.
 A prominent example is `identify` event, where it's `target`'s properties are extracted to out and update to the resolved profile.